 Worship Service 11:00 AM

-WEDNESDAY No Choir Practice in the Month of May
+WEDNESDAY No Choir Practice the rest of July

 Youth Adventure 6:30 PM

 The history of Corinth Baptist Church goes back to 1856 when its first building